Telling a new tale—and following my kind of fun—led me to work I love and feeling more alive.

 But 16 months later, I quit, and years of sad jobs followed after that.

-By claiming that I was wasting my life in my jobs, I made myself ill, stopped working to resuscitate and reinvent myself and lost my condo in the process.
+By claiming over and over that I was wasting my life in my jobs, I made myself ill, stopped working to resuscitate and reinvent myself and lost my condo in the process.
 BUT, the good news was that I came to see that if my stories could plunge me into crisis, I could tell new ones to get myself out.

 The beauty of the work I do now is that every single job that I claimed was wasting my life turned out to have given me perfect preparation and a perspective that allows me to set myself apart.